RodTol/Crossway/README.md

 ### About this repository
 This repository contains the project for the Software Development exam, A.Y.
 2021/2022.
-It is an implementation of the game Crossway in Java comprehensive of a Graphic User Interface.
+It is an implementation of the game Crossway in Java, comprehensive of a Graphic User Interface.

 This project was developed following the principles of AGILE software developing and Test Driven Developing.
 Every part of the code was written on IntelliJ and GitHub was used as a version control system.
-Gradle was instead used for the testing and CircleCI for Continuous Integration.
+Gradle was used to make building and testing tasks more automated and CircleCI for Continuous Integration.

 ### How to run the game
-The only required software is OpenJdk-18, which can be installed through this page: https://jdk.java.net/18/.
+The only required software is OpenJdk-17, which can be installed through this page: https://jdk.java.net/archive/.
-Once OpenJdk-18 is installed, the user can download the executable files from the distributions directory [distribution](build/distributions) and then extract the executable files
+Once OpenJdk-17 is installed, the user can download the executable files from the distributions directory [distribution](build/distributions).
+Then extract the executable files